Randomized contractions meet lean decompositions: Constructing a lean decomposition: Proof of Theorem

 \subsection{Finding lean witness}

-In this section, we prove that if there is a bag that is not $(i,i)$-unbreakable for some $1 \leq i \leq k$, then we can efficiently find a single-bag lean witness of this.
+In this section, we prove that if there is a bag that is not $(i,i)$-unbreakable for some $1 \leq i \leq k$, then we can efficiently find a single-bag lean witness of this bag.

+Let us recall, that in the example finding a $(k,k)$-good edge separation presented in the introduction, in order to find the solution we used the fact that both $A$ and $B$ are connected and we could easily just scan the white components.
+In the case of a vertex separation of a single-bag lean witness, we do not have this property, but our stronger definition of the unbreakability allows us to find a connected part (Claim~\ref{cl:vertex:connected}) that leads to the solution.

 The proof follows the principles of the algorithms for the high-connectivity phase in the technique of randomized contractions~\cite{randcontr} and the \textsc{Hypergraph Painting} subroutine of~\cite{minbisection-STOC}; in particular, the main ingredient is color-coding.

 \begin{lemma} Given an $n$-vertex graph $G$, an integer $k$, and a set $S \subseteq V(G)$ with the property that every connected component $D$ of $G-S$ satisfies $|N_G(D)| \leq k$, one can in time $2^{\Oh(k \log k)} n^{\Oh(1)}$ either find a separation $(A,B)$ in $G$ such that the order of $(A,B)$ is some $\ell \leq k$ and it holds that $|A \cap S| > \ell$ and $|B \cap S| > \ell$, or correctly conclude that no separation $(A,B)$ of order $\ell \leq k$ in $G$ has the property that $|A \cap S| > \ell$ and $|B \cap S| > \ell$. \end{lemma} \begin{proof} Recall that we are given an $n$-vertex graph $G$, an integer $k$, and a set $S \subseteq V(G)$ such that for every connected component $D$ of $G-S$ we have $|N_G(D)| \leq k$.
 We refer to the set $N_G(D)$ as the \emph{attachment} of $D$ in $S$ and we say that $X \subseteq S$ is an \emph{attachment set} if there exists a component $D$ of $G-S$ such that $X$ is the attachment of $D$ in $S$.